Last Updated on

 The L’Oreal Expert Pure Resource Shampoo is a product you’re likely to find in salons.
 It has a slight lemony scent that appeals to both women and men.
 It’s very great at cleaning oil from roots and strands without over-drying.
 Plus, it removes product buildup and hard water deposits with Citramine.

 While it’s gentle enough for daily use, you can use it once a week to boost your regular shampooing routine.
 It’s safe for chemically-treated and color-treated hair.

 The Fekkai Apple Cider clarifying shampoo breaks down excess oil and buildup from styling products.
 Using it only once a week will make a noticeable difference.
 It even has the power to restore natural color to hair damaged by chlorine.

-Fans of this Apple cider shampoo love its fruity scent.
-They found that it’s able to stop their scalp from breaking out and flaking, and it’s very good at stopping greasiness.
+Fans of this clarifying Apple cider shampoo love its fruity scent.
+They found that it’s able to stop their scalp from breaking out and flaking, and it’s great at stopping greasiness.
 Plus, it’s safe for color-treated hair.

 Neutrogena’s Anti-Residue Shampoo is another once-a-week treatment that perks up your hair.
 It’s gentle on sensitive scalps.
 Users with greasy hair report that after using this shampoo, their locks look light and fluffy.

 Bumble and Bumble Sunday Shampoo

 If you prefer to go as long as possible between washes, try the Bumble and Bumble Sunday Shampoo.
 It’s too powerful to use every day of the week.
 Instead, plan on detoxifying your hair and scalp with it just once a week.